 The Laune is the principal river in Co.
 Kerry.
 Its clear unpolluted water flows from the lower lake of Killarney into Castlemaine harbour and then on to join the Atlantic in Dingle Bay.

-January 17th each year had been the traditional date for the start of the salmon net fishing on the river Laune for the K.R.D.
-Company.
-The season ran until June/July.
-Generations of men from the Steelroe district had good seasonal employment as fishermen for K.R.D.
-The work of handling the boats and nets was more or less a specialised job and had been handed down from father to son and grandson.
+January 17th was the traditional date for the commencement of the annual fishing season.
+Fishing was allowed around the clock from 6.00am Monday morning to 6.00am Saturday morning.
+The season ran until July 31st.
+The weekends were referred to as ‘the weekly close season’.
+Generations of men from the Steelroe area had good seasonal employment as fishermen.
+The work of handling the boats and nets was, more or less, a specialised job and was handed down from father to son and grandson.

-For preserving fish two icehouses were built close to the town near Farrantooreen Lake.
+For preserving fish there were three “ice houses”; two in Farrantooreen close to Farrantooreen Lake, and one in Callinafercy beside the river.
 These were dug twenty-five feet into the ground, stone lined and thatched.
 Entry was through a small opening where the ice taken from the lake in those artic winters was stored.
-The ice was to be used as required for preserving the salmon in the transit boxes.
-This system endured for many years until the advance of science found a way to produce ice artificially.
+The ice was to be used as required for preserving the salmon in the transport boxes.
+With the arrival of electricity in the 1940s, ice was made on the premises.

 The largest salmon recorded weighed 50lbs. in The Fishery there is a photograph of this salmon with two of the fishermen and Alfred Dodd and Christy Power.
 It was reported that this “giant” was later seen on sale in a fish market in Amsterdam.